What is CNC Machining Surface Roughness? Definition, Parameters (Ra vs Rz) and Best Practices

 Below are typical Ra values used as reference in CNC machining:

-How Surface Roughness is Measured
+How Surface Roughness Affects CNC Part Performance

 How to Choose the Right Measurement Method